maehr/one-template-to-rule-them-all/README.md

 ## Contributing

 All contributions to this repository are welcome!
-If you find errors or problems with the data, or if you want to add new data or features, please open an issue or pull request.
+If you find errors or problems with the resources, or if you want to add new resources or features, please open an issue or pull request.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Versioning